 SAP stands for Standard Assessment Procedure.
 You’ll need to provide these calculations if you’re building a new home or converting an existing building into a home.
-They measure the energy-related running costs of a home, and they take into account heating, hot water, lighting and ventilation.
+They measure the energy-related running costs of a home, and the assessments take into account heating, hot water, lighting and ventilation.

 How are they calculated?

 SAP is calculated using drawings and specifications at the design stage of a project.
-Once the project is completed, At the end of the project I provide ‘as built’ or ‘final’ stage SAP calculations.
+Once the project is completed, I finalise the assessment and provide ‘as built’ or ‘final’ stage SAP calculations.
 I can also undertake the air tightness test.

 Why are SAP calculations required?